aramisgithub/questpresentation/presentation/document.md

 ## Mulan

-- Army goes to a \alert{village} the Huns decimated after being \alert{tricked}
+- Army goes to a \alert{village} the Huns decimated

-  by Mushu into going to war with the Huns
+- Mushu \alert{tricked} them into going to war with the Huns

 ## Odyssey